Fatty acid: Chemistry of saturated vs unsaturated acids

-Unsaturated fatty acids are susceptible to degradation by ozone.
-This reaction is practiced in the production of azelaic acid ((CH_{2})_{7}(CO_{2}H)_{2}) from oleic acid.
+The reactivity of unsaturated fatty acids is often dominated by the site of unsaturation.
+These reactions are the basis of ozonolysis, hydrogenation, and the iodine number.
+Ozonolysis (degradation by ozone) is practiced in the production of azelaic acid ((CH_{2})_{7}(CO_{2}H)_{2}) from oleic acid.

 Circulation

 Digestion and intake

 Short- and medium-chain fatty acids are absorbed directly into the blood via intestine capillaries and travel through the portal vein just as other absorbed nutrients do.
 However, long-chain fatty acids are not directly released into the intestinal capillaries.
 Instead they are absorbed into the fatty walls of the intestine villi and reassemble again into triglycerides.
 The triglycerides are coated with cholesterol and protein (protein coat) into a compound called a chylomicron.

 From within the cell, the chylomicron is released into a lymphatic capillary called a lacteal, which merges into larger lymphatic vessels.
 It is transported via the lymphatic system and the thoracic duct up to a location near the heart (where the arteries and veins are larger).
 The thoracic duct empties the chylomicrons into the bloodstream via the left subclavian vein.
 At this point the chylomicrons can transport the triglycerides to tissues where they are stored or metabolized for energy.